Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

 }
 ```

-Beneath the handler method for the StringServer is the StringServer class itself used to create the local host for the server.
+Beneath the handler method in the code for the `StringServer.java` is the `StringServer.java` class itself used to create the local host for the server.
 The code is as follows:

 ```
 class StringServer {